Tolman-Bondi-Lema\^itre spacetime with a generalised Chaplygin gas: Introduction

 As is common in all Chaplygin types of models our field equations are amenable to closed form solutions only at the extremal cases.
 Unlike the FRW models all the physical parameters are here both space and time dependent and all our solutions reduce to our earlier work ~\cite{dp2} when $\alpha = 1$.\\

 The organization of work is as follows : in section $ 2 $ we write the field equations of our inhomogeneous spacetime with a generalized Chaplygin gas as matter field and find the detail solutions in section $3$.
 The solution described by our equation \eqref{eq:eq38} is unique and may be termed as generalised Einstein-de Sitter metric(ED) and one can not directly revert to the well known ED metric with any coordinate transformation.
+At the late stage of evolution we get the solution similar to $\Lambda$CDM model.
 We also calculate the acceleration flip in our spacetime, which depends both on space and time.
 Evidently flip is not synchronous like homogeneous case.
 Each shell characterised by a $r$-constant hypersurface has its own instant of flip.\\

 For any inhomogeneous dynamics we come across two important singularities - shell crossing and shell focussing.
 We have noted that in our case shells with higher value of $r$ starts accelerating earlier and so shell crossing singularity is naturally avoided.
 For completeness we contrast our inferences with those obtained from Raychawdhury equation ~\cite{ray} and the paper ends with a brief discussion in section $4$.